-Part of being a good consumer and customer is communicating with clarity in your email communications.
-When you send questions by email or through a website’s contact form that is an opportunity to show what a good customer you are or have the potential to become.
+Good customers communicate with courtesy and clarity in their email communications.
+When you send questions by email or through a website’s contact form, that is an opportunity to show what a good customer you are or have the potential to become.

-I have some examples that I have personally experienced to share with you.
-Here are two examples from today alone where emails reflected a lack of courtesy, details and clarity.
+I have a couple of quick examples that I have personally experienced to share with you.
+These two examples are from today alone and reflect a lack of courtesy, detail, and clarity.

 Just Tell Me How…

-I did reply and sent them to the eBaY Seller Help pages.
+I did reply and kindly sent them to the eBay Seller Help pages.
 No response after that…

 Customers Are Not Always Right

-I checked my payment processor — no payments there either from anyone by the name provided.
-This took 15 minutes of my time to find I have no order under this person’s name or email address.
+I checked my payment processor — no payments from anyone by the name provided.
+This took 15 minutes of my time to find I had no order under this person’s name or email address.

-So, if this request is legit (and the lack of email etiquette and multiple question marks puts that into question) a more courteous and detailed inquiry probably would have allowed me to respond with all the details they were looking for with one reply.
+So, if this request is legit (and the lack of email etiquette and multiple question marks puts that into question), a more courteous and detailed inquiry probably would have allowed me to respond with all the details they were looking for in one reply.

-Instead I had to spend time looking for an order under this sender’s name or email that doesn’t exist.
+Instead, I had to look for an order under this sender’s name or email that doesn’t exist.
 Did the order get placed under another name?
 Was a different email address used?
-Are they even at the right site?
+Are they even at the right website?

-The response? “you suck!”
-This person needs much more help than any of my email etiquette books may offer.
+The response?
+“You suck!”
+This person needs much more help than any of my email etiquette books can offer.

 Customers Have Responsibilities Too

 The key here is that as a customer, it behooves you to give all the details you think the other side will need to respond to your inquiry.
-Doing so in a kind and courteous manner will most likely ensure your receive a prompt and courteous response back.
+In addition, doing so in a kind and courteous manner will most likely ensure you receive a prompt and courteous response.

-Because one is the “customer” certainly doesn’t give them permission to email without any details, courtesy or proper email etiquette.
-By not taking the minuscule amount of time to add greetings, details and closings, you show that you most likely will be a difficult customer and not a very profitable one to boot.
+Because one is the “customer,” certainly doesn’t give permission to email without any details, courtesy, or proper email etiquette.
+By not taking the minuscule amount of time required to add greetings, details, and closings, you show that you most likely will be a demanding customer and not a very profitable one to boot.

-However, when you email with courtesy, details and clarity, you can bet the other side will value your business and go out of their way (before those who email like the examples above) to promptly answer your requests with the same!
-Use your email inquiries to show what a great customer you are!
+However, when you email with courtesy, details, and clarity, you can bet the other side will value your business and go out of their way (before those who email like the examples above) to promptly answer your requests with the same.